 Kearny is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 42,137 people and 11 constituent neighborhoods, Kearny is the 39th largest community in New Jersey.
-Kearny has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Kearny has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in Kearny are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Kearny isn’t mainly white- or blue-collar occupations dominate the local economy, Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kearny is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kearny who work in office and administrative support (16.22%), sales jobs (9.00%), and management occupations (6.84%).
+There are especially a lot of people living in Kearny who work in office and administrative support (15.58%), sales jobs (8.87%), and management occupations (7.45%).

 Kearny is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.